 Inhibiting Protein Synthesis

-Within both normal and cancer cells, mitochondria are important structures that produce the energy that a cell needs to function.
-These mitochondria contain a ribosome that is structurally similar to ribosomes found in bacteria.
-Doxycycline may be able to interfere with the energy production of cancer cells well, slowing growth and leading to apoptosis (cell death).2-4
+Since doxycycline can interfere with the energy ribosomes found in bacteria, it may be able to interfere with the energy production of cancer cells as well, slowing growth and leading to apoptosis (cell death).2-4

 Inhibition of Matrix Metalloproteases

-Many cancer cells produce compounds called matrix metalloproteases (MMPs) which break down surrounding tissue.
-Doxycycline may be able to interfere with this process3,5-8 which could minimize cancer cells’ ability to grow and metastasize (spread).
+Doxycycline may be able to interfere with this process,3,5-8 which could minimize cancer cells’ ability to grow and metastasize (spread).

 Interference with Vascular Endothelial Growth Factor

-Many cancer cells produce a compound called vascular endothelial growth factor (VEGF) which allows them to recruit a healthy blood supply.
-Doxycycline may be able to interfere with this process which could decrease the nutrients available to cancer cells.5
+Many cancer cells produce a compound called vascular endothelial growth factor (VEGF).
+VEGF allows them to recruit a healthy blood supply to feed the cancer cells.

 Targeting Cancer Stem Cells

-Doxycycline may be useful in targeting a subpopulation of cancer cells known as cancer stem cells.2,4,9-11 Cancer stem cells are relatively dormant (sleeping) cells within a tumor.
-This can make them difficult to target with traditional treatments that require active growth and division to be most effective.2,4 These surviving cancer stem cells that evade destruction are often responsible for post-treatment relapses.3
+Cancer stem cells are relatively dormant (sleeping) cells within a tumor.
+This can make them difficult to target with traditional treatments that require active growth and division to be most effective.2,4

 Synergy